Blog Ideas for Patient Engagement

 Content Ideas for Engagement

 It’s important to first create an editorial plan that includes blog content ideas.
 We recommend varying the type of post to avoid being overly self-promotional or lacking brand-specific information.
-Informational posts a Informational posts should inform patients of key details about procedures, medical conditions, and innovations.
-Make your blog the go-to place for patients seeking cosmetic procedures, solutions to fertility problems, and support for chronic disease.
+Informational posts should inform patients of key details about procedures, medical conditions, and innovations.
+Make your blog the go-to place for patients seeking cosmetic procedures, solutions to fertility problems, and support for chronic diseases.
 This is an excellent opportunity to feature posts written by your hospital’s physicians.
 If patients can find knowledgeable, authoritative, easy-to-digest information on your blog, they’ll be encouraged to seek you out as the solution.
 Incorporate case studies, videos, and lists to vary the content and appeal to a wide audience.

-Trust-building posts : While a steady stream of blog content raises your authority level in the eyes of patients, a robust healthcare marketing strategy should include posts that detail your expertise, as patients looking for medical services must place their trust in providers.
+Trust-building posts: While a steady stream of blog content raises your authority level in the eyes of patients, a robust healthcare marketing strategy should include posts that detail your expertise, as patients looking for medical services must place their trust in providers.
 Include posts that feature cutting-edge equipment used to diagnose and treat conditions, physicians’ commitment to health, and brand recognition.

-General health tips : Regardless of the brand, the posts I most enjoy and take time to share are usually focused on general health.
+General health tips: Regardless of the brand, the posts I most enjoy and take time to share are usually focused on general health.
 These can also be the most fun to write.
 Articles like “10 Ways to Sneak Veggies into Your Toddler’s Dinner” or “Tips for Avoiding Seasonal Affective Disorder” are able to resonate with a wide audience and potentially go viral.
 I’m a fan of the infographics from Cleveland Clinic.

 Finding Specific Topics

 With broad categories sketched out, you’re ready to delve into specific blog ideas.
-We generally advise organizations to flesh out a at least six months’ worth of blog ideas.
+We generally advise organizations to flesh out at least six months’ worth of blog ideas.
 Look at the influencers.
 Review their blogs and make a list of the services, stories, and general information covered.
 As yourself, “How can my hospital follow these examples?
 What stories can we share?
 How can we explain this information more effectively?”
 Use Google Adwords.
 While you’re now required to log in to an AdWords account, you can still use the Keyword Planner tool without purchasing a campaign to determine the success rate of various search terms.
 Simply enter search terms based on research that shows what patients look for, and the program will gather commonly used search terms that relate to your query terms.
 Employ standard SEO practices.
 Once youave decided on keywords, use them sparingly.
 By most standards, experts agree that overstuffing a post with keywords alerts Google’s bots, who will mark your post as spam and downgrade your search standings.
 Make sure your infographics are SEO-friendly and URLs are structured properly.
 For healthcare systems, hospitals, and specialized physicians, a blog is an essential component of a dynamic healthcare marketing strategy.
 Blogs provide fresh content for your site and help to position your practice as the leading source of medical services in the area.